rcghpge/Data-Science-Ecosystem/README.md

-# IBM-Data-Science-Professional-Certificate-Jupyter-Notebook
+# Data Science Ecosystem
-IBM Data Science Professional Certificate Jupyter Notebook Final Assignment
+I don't remeber what this was for lol.
+Part of the IBM Data Science certificate program.